-One of the most common questions we hear from clients is "Can I transfer an existing account to M1?"
-The answer is yes.
-You absolutely can.
+With more investors recognizing long-term investing as a smart, sustainable way to build their wealth, one of the most common questions we hear from clients is “Can I transfer an existing account to M1?”

 Myth 1: Transferring accounts between brokerages is too much of a hassle to be worth it

-The process of transferring securities from one brokerage to another is a little complex – but the part that you, the investor, have to take care of is not.
+The process of transferring securities from one brokerage to another is complex – but the part that you, the investor, has to take care of is not.

 - Decide which brokerage you want to use for your investing strategy.

 - Choose whether to transfer your investments (an in-kind transfer) or liquidate your investments and make a cash transfer.